Manuel Espinosa Batista: Early life

-Born in Cartagena, Colombia, his father was Manuel Espinosa and his mother was Purificación Batista.
-At the early age of 13 he traveled to the Isthmus of Panama after being encouraged to do so by his relatives in Panama.
+Born in Cartagena, Republic of New Granada, his father was Manuel Espinosa and his mother was Purificación Batista.
+At the early age of 13, he traveled to the Isthmus of Panama after being encouraged to do so by his relatives in Panama.
 He started to work for a pharmacy, raising money to pay for his books and pharmaceutical studies.
 Eventually, he became an expert pharmacist and established a pharmacy on Central Avenue in 1882, in front of the Arias-Feraud house (now known as Casa de la Municipalidad).
 A few months later, his great friend Jose Gabriel Duque was given a government contract to create a National Lottery and Manuel became his guarantor.
 Later, in 1899, Manuel became president of the company.
 Manual invested in, and created other business ventures.

 Political career

 Manuel Espinosa Batista started his political life by winning a place in the city council from 1897 to 1898.
 He was a supporter of the separatist movement, which wanted the separation of Panama from Colombia.
 This group of separatists was formed by José Agustín Arango, Manuel Amador Guerrero, Nicanor de Obarrio, Ricardo Arias, Federico Boyd, Carlos Constantino Arosemena, Tomás Arias, and Manuel Espinosa Batista.
 Nowadays they are called the "Founders of the Republic".
 José Agustín Arango organized meetings in the back part of the pharmacy owned by Manuel Espinosa Batista.

 Panama achieved separation from Colombia on November 3, 1903.
-That night the local council proclaimed the separation and convened open cabildo in Panama city the next day.
+That night the local council proclaimed the separation and convened open cabildo in Panama City the next day.
 During that cabildo, Panama independence was made official in an act signed by the members of the council and the citizens who attended the event.
 The President of the council Demetrio H. Brid appointed the Provisional Government Junta formed by: José Agustín Arango, Tomás Arias and Federico Boyd - Manuel Espinosa Batista was appointed Deputy Member of the Provisional Government Junta, and his appointment was announce to each member by a note from Demetrio H. Brid.
 From November 9, 1903 to December 7, 1903 Manuel Espinosa Batista temporary replaced Federico Boyd within the Junta.